bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ##### 3.2.4.
 Checking Assertion Uniqueness

-Assertions need to be checked for uniqueness within their expiry windows to prevent an assertion from being replayed at the RP.
-An RP needs to check the unique identifiers within the assertion and accept each unique assertion only once to establish a login with the subscriber.
-If an assertion is seen multiple times by an RP, it should be considered stolen and therefore be rejected.
+An attacker that gains possession of a bearer assertion could try to replay that assertion at an RP in order to take over a user's session.
+To prevent this, an IdP is required to make each assertion unique.
+The RP consequently needs to check the assertion for uniqueness within the assertion's expiry window by checking any unique identifiers within the assertion and accepting each unique assertion identifier only once to establish a login with the subscriber.
+If an assertion is seen multiple times by an RP, especially from multiple connections, the RP can consider this assertion stolen.
+The RP should remember the identifiers of assertions

 ##### 3.2.5.
 Retrieving IdP Keys

 The RP can trust the assertion's signature only as much as it can trust that the keys used to verify the signature are associated with the IdP.
 The keys must be retrieved in a secure fashion, such as over an authenticated protected channel or pre-placed by a systems administrator.
-Only the keys identified in the transaction for a specific IdP should be used to evaluated the signature of an assertion.
+Only the keys identified in the transaction for a specific IdP should be used to evaluate the signature of an assertion.

 #### 3.3.
 Guidance by Product Family